ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 7 - The Luck Factor: The Scientific Study of the Lucky Mind - Richard Wiseman

+### 8 - Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein

 Peter Bernstein argues that the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past

-### 8 - Against the Gods: The Remarkable Story of Risk - Peter L. Bernstein

-... the notion of bringing risk under control is one of the central ideas that distinguishes modern times from the distant past

 ### 9 - Business Adventures: Twelve Classic Tales from the World of Wall Street - John Brooks